Peer Review of Teaching Activities

 - Exemplary: Activities in the Exemplary Collection have received Exemplary or Very Good scores in all five categories and must have been rated Exemplary in at least 3 of the 5.
 It is expected that no more than 10-20% of the activities in the collection would be awarded an Exemplary rating in this process.
 Aggregate scores of 18-20 are required.

-- Activity Idea: An activity with this rating contains the nucleus of a good teaching activity in the materials that were submitted, but in its current form does not contain sufficient information to be able to be widely used in geoscience classes.
+- Activity Idea: An activity with this rating contains the nucleus of a good teaching activity in the materials that were submitted, but in its current form does not contain sufficient information to be able to be widely used in science classes.
 Authors will be encouraged to invest energy in further developing the activity so that it become part of the Reviewed Collection.
 These are nucleus of good ideas that could be further developed.

 - Deaccession: These activities contain serious deficiencies which would be difficult or impossible to remedy.
 They will be removed from the teaching activities collection entirely.

 The review process is managed by an editor selected from the Teaching Computation in the Sciences community as well as Teaching Computation in the Sciences leadership.
 The editor manages activity assignments and reviewer communications, and is ultimately responsible for the final scoring of activities and communication of results to activity authors.

 Rubric and Criteria

 Computational, Quantitative, and Scientific Accuracy

 Context: Does this activity cover a topic that is important to learning essential concepts, content or skills related to computation and quantitative thinking in the sciences; is the underlying content accurate, sufficiently developed to enhance learning, and unlikely to lead to misinterpretations?